 Generally each baby is allowed their own bag and we all know that space is limited.
 Throw in the curve ball of a 100ml liquid cap and a baby who needs to feed every couple of hours and you may believe you have a recipe for disaster!

-This checklist is designed for a long haul flight (between 10 – 15 hours) where your baby will require several feeds and change between day and night.
+Our Ultimate Baby Travel Checklist is designed for a long haul flight (between 10 – 15 hours) where your baby will require several feeds and change between day and night.
 If you are packing for a short haul flight, you can lower the number of each item required.
 Bottle feeding or breast feeding, the basic items still apply.

 What you will need: